Dividend Tax Calculator

 Forgetting dividends stack on top of salary

-Your salary fills the basic rate band first.
-If you earn £45,000 salary, only £5,270 of basic rate band remains for dividends.
-The rest is taxed at 33.75% higher rate, not 8.75%.
-Always calculate how much basic rate band you have left before planning dividend amounts.
+Your salary fills the basic-rate band first.
+If you earn £45,000 of salary, only £5,270 of basic-rate band is left for dividends; anything above is taxed at 35.75% in the higher-rate band, not 10.75%.
+Always work out how much basic-rate band remains before planning dividend amounts.

-Paying dividends when the company has no profits
+Paying dividends when the company has no distributable profits

-Dividends must come from accumulated distributable profits.
+Dividends must come from accumulated realised profits net of accumulated realised losses, per Companies Act 2006 section 830.
 If your company made a loss this year but has retained profits from previous years, that's fine.
-If there are no retained profits at all, the dividend is unlawful and may need to be repaid.
-Check your balance sheet before declaring.
+If there are no distributable reserves at all, the dividend is unlawful and the recipient may need to repay it under section 847.
+Check your latest accounts before declaring.

 ISAs: The Tax-Free Dividend Strategy

-Dividends received inside an ISA are completely tax-free, no dividend tax, no impact on your tax bands, and no reporting required.
-If you invest in dividend-paying shares or funds, holding them in a Stocks & Shares ISA is almost always the right move.
+Dividends received inside an ISA are not chargeable to dividend tax, do not use up your dividend allowance, and do not need to be reported.
+If you invest in dividend-paying shares or funds outside a pension wrapper, holding them in a Stocks and Shares ISA is usually the right move.

 £20,000